AquaINFRA/pygeoapi/README.md

 git checkout -b aquainfra_ci aquainfra/aquainfra_ci
 ```

-* Install all python dependencies into a virtualenv located in `/opt/pyg_aquainfra/venv3`:

-```
-# make virtualenv:
-cd /opt/pyg_aquainfra/
-python3 -m venv venv3
-source venv3/bin/activate

-# install dependencies:
-cd /opt/pyg_aquainfra/pygeoapi
-pip3 install -r requirements.txt
-```
+**Important**

+At the time of cloning this repo, it **may be outdated** in comparison to pygeoapi's official master, as pygeoapi develops quite quickly!
+In this case, you are welcome to merge their newest developments into aquainfra_ci (or even rebase aquainfra_ci onto their master, if you know what you're doing).
+However, obviously, if they have change diverged too much, both merging or rebasing might break the functionality of the AquaINFRA stuff.

+### Linux user and group

+During testing, pygeoapi will be run as the Linux user (`uid` and `gid`) who is currently logged in and starts the service (e.g. `...`).
+In production, it is not advised to run any web service as such a personal Linux account, but rather to create a Linux system account for this, for security reasons.

+The Linux user and group (`uid` and `gid`) who runs pygeoapi are specified in the systemd service file (see section below).

+Currently, on aquarium, the processes run as user `ubuntu`, group `ubuntu`.
+On aqua, we set up a system user called `pyguser`.
+We run pygeoapi as `pyguser`, group `www-data` - the latter allows to share files with nginx who runs as `www-data`!

+* TODO: How to create a system account, and which permissions/properties it needs
+* TODO: Which files need to be changed to accomodate this?

+### Configuration

-* Modify `pygeoapi-config.yml`:
+* Make the following changes in `pygeoapi-config.yml`:
    * Change the `url` setting to whatever your IP or URL is.
 (This has to be the URL, port and possibly path where the service will be accessible from outside, so this must match your reverse proxy settings!)
 For testing, you can start with localhost and port 5000.
    * Change log level, if you like.
- * Note that asynchronous operation is enabled by default in the AquaINFRA branch, by having uncommenting.
-If you set up from scratch, make sure to uncomment this section to enable asynchronous operations, and put a path to a directory/database file (pygeoapi / the user that runs pygeoapi needs write permissions for that directory:
+* The AquaINFRA instance needs a few environmental variables indicating the location of process-specific config files.
+They are set in `starlette_app.py` and `flask_app.py`.
+They should be fine by default, but you can adapt them there if necessary.
+* AquaINFRA-specific config is contained in `/opt/pyg_aquainfra/pygeoapi/config.json`.
+Some of this will be needed by every process (e.g. directory where to store results so that the user can download them).
+It can also contain process-specific config, ideally in a nested way to avoid key collisions or cluttering the file.
+The processes can find that file by `config_file_path = os.environ.get('DAUGAVA_CONFIG_FILE', "./config.json")`.
+That environmental variable has to be set in the flask or starlette app, like this: `os.environ['DAUGAVA_CONFIG_FILE'] = '/opt/pyg_aquainfra/pygeoapi/config.json'`.

+### Logging

+In the final setup (i.e. running via starlette, etc.), the logging in configured by JSON file, which is here: `/opt/pyg_aquainfra/pygeoapi/logconfig.json`.
+It should be fine by default.

+* The debug log can be found at `/opt/pyg_aquainfra/pygeoapi-debug.log`
+* The error log can be found at `/opt/pyg_aquainfra/pygeoapi-warn.log`

+The starlette app points to the log config in this line: `log_config='/opt/pyg_aquainfra/pygeoapi/logconfig.json',`, in the definition of `serve(ctx, ...)`.

+TODO: This serve(ctx) is only used in pre-testing???

+During the first test after installation, which uses flask, the logs are here: `tail -f /opt/pyg_aquainfra/flask-error-pygeoapi.log` and `tail -f /opt/pyg_aquainfra/flask-debug-pygeoapi.log` (these paths are specified in `flask_app.py`).

+### Enable asynchronous processing

+* Create the directory where the jobs database will be created, and give the user that runs pygeoapi (e.g. `ubuntu` or `pyguser`) write permissions:

+```
+sudo mkdir /opt/processdb
+sudo chown ubuntu:ubuntu /opt/processdb/ # TODO: Run as different user: pyguser
+```

+* Make the following changes in `pygeoapi-config.yml`:
+   * Uncomment this section to enable asynchronous operations (already done in branch `aquainfra_ci`)
+   * Put the path to a database file in the directory created above (e.g. `/opt/processdb/pygeoapi-process-manager.db`).
+The file will be created by pygeoapi, the directory must exist and be writeable.

 ```
     manager: